Traveling with kite gear can be a challenge; but with a badass kiteboard bag, it’s a teensy bit more bearable.

 It’s made of super durable 600D polyester and is coated with PVC for dirt/weather/waterproofing (which also makes it mercifully easy to clean).
 As well as having an extra thick padded bottom, the entire bottom half of the bag is reinforced with high density PVC walls, too, which serve as extra protection for whatever boards you’ve packed inside.

-This Mystic golf bag is fitted with a shoulder strap as well as wheels for easy manoeuvring through airports, and empty it weighs slightly over 10lbs.
+This Mystic golf bag is fitted with a shoulder strap as well as wheels for easy maneuvering through airports, and empty it weighs slightly 10.1 lbs (4.5 kg).
 I also adore the fact that there’s extra tightening straps across the body of the bag, meaning you can really make sure everything is super secure before sending it through check-in.

 Aaaaand, as if that wasn’t already enough to rock your kite travel socks: